Tales from Topographic Oceans: Later reviews

 Retrospectively, Bruce Eder of AllMusic thought the album contains "some of the most sublimely beautiful musical passages ever to come from the group, and develops a major chunk of that music in depth and degrees in ways that one can only marvel at, though there's a big leap from marvel to enjoy.
 If one can grab onto it, Tales is a long, sometimes glorious musical ride across landscapes strange and wonderful, thick with enticing musical textures".
 In its fortieth anniversary issue from 1992, NME selected Tales from Topographic Oceans as their "40 Records That Captured The Moment".
 In 1996, Progression magazine writer John Covach wrote that it is Tales from Topographic Oceans, not Close to the Edge, that represents the band's true hallmark of the first half of their 1970s output and their "real point of arrival".
 He pointed out "the playing is virtuosic throughout, the singing innovative and often complex, and the lyrics mystical and poetic.
 All this having been asserted ... even the most devoted listener to Tales is also forced to admit that the album is in many ways flawed.
-Tracks tend to wander a bit ... and the music therefore is perhaps not as focussed as it might be."
+Tracks tend to wander a bit ... and the music therefore is perhaps not as focused as it might be."
 He notes that while Howe "set a new standard for rock guitar", he thought Wakeman's parts were not used properly and that the keyboardist was instead "relegated to the role of sideman".
 Author and critic Martin Popoff called the album the "black hole of Yes experiences, the band dissipating, expanding, exploding and imploding all at once", though he thought it contained "some fairly accessible music".